 In connection with its oversight and administration of ADI's cash and equity incentive plans, the Compensation and Talent Committee authorizes the granting of stock options, RSUs and other stock incentives (within guidelines established by our Board of Directors and in accordance with our Equity Award Grant Date Policy) to our Leadership Team, including our NEOs.
 In accordance with the terms of our Amended and Restated 1996 Stock Incentive Plan (which we refer to as the 1996 Plan and which we assumed in the Maxim acquisition), and our 2020 Equity Incentive Plan, which we refer to as the 2020 Plan, the Compensation and Talent Committee has delegated to a standing committee composed of our CEO, Chief Financial Officer, Chief People Officer and Chief Legal Officer the power to grant options, RSUs and other stock awards to employees who are not (i) executive officers, (ii) other senior vice presidents who report to the CEO or (iii) directors, subject to specified thresholds, parameters and applicable law.
-The same standing committee also has the ability to accelerate outstanding awards under the 1996 Plan, the 2020 Plan, our Amended and Restated 2006 Stock Incentive Plan, which we refer to as the 2010 Plan (which we assumed when we acquired Linear Technology Corporation) granted to employees who are not (i) executive officers, (ii) other senior vice presidents who report to the CEO or (iii) directors, subject to specified thresholds, parameters and applicable law.
+The same standing committee also has the ability to accelerate outstanding awards under the 1996 Plan, the 2020 Plan, our Amended and Restated 2006 Stock Incentive Plan, which we refer to as the 2006 Plan, and our Amended and Restated 2010 Equity Incentive Plan, which we refer to as the 2010 Plan (which we assumed when we acquired Linear Technology Corporation) granted to employees who are not (i) executive officers, (ii) other senior vice presidents who report to the CEO or (iii) directors, subject to specified thresholds, parameters and applicable law.
 Additionally, the Compensation and Talent Committee oversees our clawback policy, as well as any clawback policy ADI may adopt in the future.